 Is user experience a ranking factor then?
 The answer is quite clear: no. John Mueller commented as follows:

 “But obviously if you make a good website that works well for users then indirectly you can certainly see an effect in ranking.”

 In other words: A good user experience does not directly affect the rankings – but indirectly ensures that the rankings improve.
 If browsing through your website is inspiring for the visiting user, you might get more links, the popularity of your site increases and users return regularly.
-Even if user-friendliness is not a direct ranking factor, it indirectly plays an important role for your SEO success.
+Even if user-friendliness is not a direct ranking factor, it indirectly plays an important role in your SEO success.

-Important aspects of a positive user experience are:
+Important aspects of positive user experience are: